Gunnika/Gunnika.github.io/content/project/VoiceBox/index.md

 ---
-title: VoiceBox: A Sign Language Detector
+title: VoiceBox- A Sign Language Detector
 summary: An example of using the in-built project page.
 tags:
 - Deep Learning